What is an AGM

 Using the above example, this is how it would work.
 To be registered in the register of members by the Record Date (18 November 2016), you would have needed to buy the shares on or before the Last Day to Trade (15 November 2016).
 If you don’t sell your shares any time before or on the Last Day to Trade, you would automatically be recorded in the register of members on the record date.

-Luckily, we live in very techy times so a lot of the time you’ll be able to attend the AGM virtually, instead of in person.
+A lot of the time you’ll be able to attend the AGM virtually, instead of in person.
 You can often access an AGM via live streaming through your device or computer.